ritikrajchauhan/portfolio/README.md

 # portfolio
 This repository will be my dedicated to my online portfolio

-View my Portfolio at: ritikrajchauhan.netlify.app
+View my Portfolio at: https://ritikrajchauhan.netlify.app